HPSCIL/Patch-generating_Land_Use_Simulation_Model/README.md

 # User manual
 Please find the attached PDF file 'User Manual PLUS -20191206-Eng.pdf' in the Repository.
 # Test data
 Please find the compressed file 'PLUS_test_data.zip' in the Repository.
-Land use study is From the study proposed by Liu, Su, Cao, Wang, & Guan (2019).To cite this paper:
+Land use data of PLUS model is From the study proposed by
+Liu, Su, Cao, Wang, & Guan (2019).To cite this paper:
 </p>
 Liu, S., Su, H., Cao, G., Wang, S., & Guan, Q. (2019).
 Learning from data: A post classification method for annual land cover analysis in urban areas.
 ISPRS Journal of Photogrammetry and Remote Sensing, 154, 202-215. doi: 10.1016/j.isprsjprs.2019.06.006